 - Automatic savings by rounding up your purchases and saving the difference

-- 0.50% to 2.00% cash back on all purchases when you pay with your KOHO prepaid card
+- Up to 5% cash back on purchases when you pay with your KOHO prepaid card

 - $20 welcome bonus after making your first purchase